NuttaneeKnight/ServiceNow/snAdmin.md

 - Group - Roles
 - The child role will be automatically add to the user of that group
 - That role will grant the access to the ACL of the data that we set
+- There is also a parent group and child group as well so you can dry your code.
+It is located in the related list in the bottom, GROUP